ChrisMcKee1/ChatUI/memory-bank/activeContext.md

 - **Using Next.js build configuration to ignore linting and type errors during deployment**
 - **Using mock services for development deployments to avoid dependencies on external APIs**
 - **Separating frontend and backend deployments for better modularity and independent scaling**
+- **Documentation Style**: Embracing energetic, clear, concise GFM with well-placed emojis for all future documentation. 😊
+- **Current State**: Application is considered feature-complete for this phase, stable, and deployed.
+Focus shifts to observability and final polish (testing, documentation, accessibility).

 ## Open Questions
 - What additional loading state enhancements would improve user experience?
+(Lower priority)
 - How can we further optimize the chat history panel for mobile devices?
+(Lower priority)
 - Should we implement scroll position memory when switching between chats?
+(Lower priority)
 - Should we implement end-to-end tests for the application?
+(Future consideration)
-- **How can we better integrate architecture diagrams into the development workflow?**
+- How can we better integrate architecture diagrams into the development workflow?
+(Ongoing process)
-- **Which OpenTelemetry backend is most suitable for our needs (Jaeger, Zipkin, etc.)?**
+- **Which OpenTelemetry backend is most suitable for our needs (Jaeger, Zipkin, etc.)?** (Needs decision)
-- **Should we implement custom instrumentation for specific critical paths in our application?**
+- **Should we implement custom instrumentation for specific critical paths in our application?** (Needs decision)
-- **How can we balance comprehensive telemetry with minimal performance impact?**
+- **How can we balance comprehensive telemetry with minimal performance impact?** (Needs research/testing)
-- **How can we automate testing of component states using Storybook?**
+- How can we automate testing of component states using Storybook?
+(Future consideration)
-- **How should we address the type mismatches between Button component and its stories?**
+- How should we address the type mismatches between Button component and its stories?
+(Lower priority/Investigate if causing issues)
-- **What's the best approach to handle linting rules in a collaborative development environment?**
+- What's the best approach to handle linting rules in a collaborative development environment?
+(Lower priority)